Improper Discharge of a Firearm in Ohio

 Ohio bans the actual discharge of firearms into certain locations and/or onto certain properties without lawful cause.
 The unlawful discharge of a weapon that results in bodily injury or death may be prosecuted as murder, but discharge doesn’t have to cause harm to be illegal.
 If a weapon is discharged in a prohibited area and the discharge was not “justifiable,” then firearms owners are subject to prosecution for misdemeanor or felony charges.

 Ohio Information Center for Improperly Discharging a Firearm

-The Joslyn Law Firm’s Ohio Information Center for Improperly Discharging a Firearm addresses the scope, penalties, and defenses to criminal charges levied under Ohio Code § 2923.161 and § 2923.162 for unlawfully discharging a firearm.
+The Joslyn Law Firm’s Ohio Information Center for Improperly Discharging a Firearm addresses the scope, penalties, and defenses to criminal charges levied under Ohio Code § 2923.161 and Ohio Code § 2923.162 for unlawfully discharging a firearm.
 Questions concerning the unlawful discharge of a firearm on Ohio’s waterways should be directed to our Ohio Information Center for Firearm Prohibitions on Watercraft and Waterways, and Ohio’s general prohibitions on firearms use, including discharge, are addressed by the Information Center for Having Weapons While Under Disability in Ohio.
-If you’ve been charged with a federal or state firearms discharge offense, schedule your free, no-obligation Ohio firearms defense consultation with the Joslyn Law Firm’s top-rated Columbus criminal defense lawyers by calling 614-444-1900 or contacting us online today.
+If you’ve been charged with a federal or state firearms discharge offense or any guns and weapons charges, schedule your free, no-obligation Ohio firearms defense consultation with top-rated Columbus criminal defense lawyers at the Joslyn Law Firm by calling (614) 444-1900 or contacting us online today.